Shop the Love Island contestant’s pre-loved looks from the show on Ebay

 And just like in previous years, you can still dress like the islanders – this time, shopping from Ebay’s dedicated Love Island hub.
 There you’ll find pieces inspired by the contestant’s outfits worn throughout the series.

-With cut-out dresses firmly on the sartorial agenda this week, these are the best pre-loved pieces from eBay to turn heads.
+With cut-out pieces, corset dresses and rompers firmly on the sartorial agenda this week, these are the best pre-loved pieces from eBay to turn heads.

 House of CB London orange bandage cut out dress, size small: £35, Ebay.co.uk